top of page

 When something is labeled as awful, it signifies that it is exceptionally bad, of poor quality, or characterized by a sense of negativity.
 It can refer to situations, experiences, events, or objects that evoke a strong sense of repulsion, horror, or dissatisfaction.
 The term "awful" is often associated with intense negative emotions, such as fear, disgust, disappointment, or sadness.
 It suggests a deep level of unpleasantness or unattractiveness, leaving a lasting negative impression.
 Additionally, "awful" can also be used informally to convey a sense of emphasis or exaggeration, indicating something to be very bad or greatly disliked.
 Overall, the adjective "awful" is employed to express extreme negativity, dissatisfaction, or discomfort when describing a particular situation, experience, or object.

-Example sentences of awful
+Example sentences containing awful

 1. The food at that restaurant was absolutely awful; we couldn't even finish our meals.